fgwei/amandroid-build/README.md

 tools/bin/sbt-init
 ```

 See http://www.scala-sbt.org/release/docs/index.html for more documentation on SBT.
+And check [issue 1](https://github.com/fgwei/amandroid-build/issues/1) if you face sbt downloading issues.

 > Hints: If you want to build Amandroid with your forked reporitory, you should modify `setup.sh` to have your reporitory's URL.